ircdocs/modern-irc/index.md

 ### STATS message

          Command: STATS
-      Parameters: [<query> [<server>]]
+      Parameters: <query> [<server>]

 The `STATS` command is used to query statistics of a certain server.
-If the `<server>` parameter is omitted, only the end of stats reply is sent back.
 The specific queries supported by this command depend on the server that replies, although the server must be able to supply information as described by the queries below (or similar).

 A query may be given by any single letter which is only checked by the destination server and is otherwise passed on by intermediate servers, ignored and unaltered.